Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon

 We now turn to an alternative method for selecting low-risk patients that focuses on cohort-specific screening rules and reformulates the calibration problem using the language of hypothesis testing and FDR.
 The idea is to associate each patient in the target cohort with a statistic that quantifies evidence against a ``null hypothesis'' of being high risk.
 These statistics can be interpreted as \(p\)-values, and the BH procedure \citep{benjamini1995controlling} is then applied to control the expected fraction of selected patients who will experience the event within the time horizon.

 Unlike classical hypothesis testing, however, the hypotheses considered here are not statements about fixed population parameters.
 Instead, they are random variables depending on future event times of the patients to be screened.
 As a result, the statistics used as input to the BH procedure are not \(p\)-values in the classical sense.
 Nevertheless, this hypothesis-testing analogy is both intuitive and mathematically meaningful, and has been fruitfully adopted in recent work on selective inference in a conformal prediction setting, beginning with \citet{jin2023selection}.

 This approach departs from the \emph{inductive} perspective adopted in Section~\ref{sec:methodology-hp}, where the screening rule is calibrated solely using the calibration data and fixed prior to observing the cohort to be screened.
 Here, we instead adopt a \emph{transductive} or cohort-adaptive perspective, in which the screening threshold parameter \( \lambda \) in~\eqref{eq:def-screening-rule} is allowed to depend not only on the calibration data but also on the covariate information of the specific cohort to which the screening rule is applied.

-Concretely, we consider a cohort of \( m \) i.i.d.~individuals from the target population, independent of both the models $\widehat{S}$ and $\widehat{G}$ and the calibration data $\mathcal D_{\mathrm{cal}} \).
+Concretely, we consider a cohort of \( m \) i.i.d.\ individuals drawn from the population of interest, independent of the fitted models \( \hat{S} \) and \( \hat{G} \) and of the calibration dataset \( \mathcal D_{\mathrm{cal}} \).
 We denote this (partly unobserved) cohort, or test set, by

-denote the (unobserved) test data.
-In practice, only the covariates $X_{n+1}, \ldots, X_{n+m}$ are observed, and the goal is to identify a subset of low-risk test patients who are sufficiently unlikely to experience the event prior to a fixed time horizon $t_0$.
-For each test individual $j \in [m]$, consider the hypothesis-testing problem

-where the null hypothesis $H^{0}_{n+j}$ states that patient $j$ experiences the event before time~$t_0$.
-Note that these hypotheses are \emph{random} because their truth status depends on the unobserved event times.

-Our objective is to test these hypotheses simultaneously across all $m$ test individuals while controlling the FDR.
-Following \citet{jin2023selection}, we compute for each individual a \emph{conformal $p$-value} $\hat{p}(X_{n+j})$, as detailed below, and reject $H^{0}_{n+j}$ whenever $\hat{p}(X_{n+j})$ is smaller than a suitable data-adaptive threshold $\hat{q}(\alpha) \in [0,1]$.
-Formally, the selected set is